-Beth Mooney has been Chairman and Chief Executive Officer of KeyCorp since May 1, 2011 and a member of KeyCorp’s Board of Directors since 2010.
+Beth Mooney has been Chairman and Chief Executive Officer of KeyCorp since May 1, 2011.
+In 2010, she was named President and became a member of KeyCorp’s Board of Directors.

 In November 2010 Mooney was named KeyCorp’s President and Chief Operating Officer.
 Mooney previously served as Vice Chair, Key Community Bank, which includes Retail Banking, Business Banking, Commercial Middle Market Banking, Wealth Management, Private Banking, Key Investment Services and KeyBank Mortgage.